Building a clean model tutorial

 Above two points are illustrated here.
 Respondable shapes should be as simple as possible, in order to allow for a fast and stable simulation.
 A physics engine will be able to simulate following 5 types of shapes with various degrees of speed and stability:

-So the order of preference would be: pure shapes, pure compound shapes, convex shapes, compound convex shapes, and finally random shapes.
+So the order of preference would be: primitive shapes, convex shapes, and random shapes.
 Make sure to also read this page.
-In case of the robot we want to build, we will make the base of the robot as a pure cylinder, and the other links as convex or convex decomposed shapes.
+In case of the robot we want to build, we will make the base of the robot as a primitive cylinder, and the other links as convex or convex decomposed shapes.

 We could use the dynamically enabled shapes also as the visible parts of the robot, but that would probably not look good enough.
 So instead, we will build for each visible shape we have created in the first part of the tutorial a dynamically enabled counterpart, which we will keep hidden: the hidden part will represent the dynamic model and be exclusively used by the physics engine, while the visible part will be used for visualization, but also for minimum distance calculations, proximity sensor detections, etc.